NDharshan/ParkingOptimization/README.md

-# ParkingOptimization
+# Parking Management System

 This is an attempt intended to significantly reduce the inconvenience of car parking in a zone where many automobiles enter and exit at once.
+Furthermore, it might be difficult to pinpoint whether there is open space that can be used.
+We make an effort to apply operations research towards optimising parking zones before determining whether the space is open for usage.
+In order to let visitors know where to go, we utilise cameras to continuously monitor the space.
+When the space is empty, it might be indicated on the entrance using a basic LED implementation.
+Future improvements will aim to comprehend the parking spaces that are available in the surrounding area.
+People may even provide the space near their home in exchange for a little payment in cryptocurrency.